-Term/abbreviation What it means Code The Pubs Code etc. Regulations 2016 PCA Pubs Code Adjudicator РОВ Pub-owning business (often referred to as pub companies) ТРТ Tied Pub Tenant (this includes a tied pub licensee and lessee) MRO Market Rent Only MRO Option The option for you to occupy the tied pub under a MRO-compliant tenancy and to pay a rent you have agreed with the POB in line with the MRO procedure or, failing such agreement, the market rent.
-Rent Assessment An assessment of the rent you must pay in relation to anexisting tenancy RAP Rent Assessment Proposal (a proposal made in line with Part 4 of the Pubs Code) Pubs CodeFramework The legal framework that regulates the relationship between the large pub- owning businesses and their tied pub tenants.
+Term/abbreviation What it means Code The Pubs Code etc. Regulations 2016 PCA Pubs Code Adjudicator POB Pub-owning business (often referred to as pub companies) TPT Tied Pub Tenant MRO Market Rent Only MRO Option The option for you to occupy the tied pub under a MRO-compliant tenancy and to pay a rent you have agreed with the POB in line with the MRO procedure or, failing such agreement, the market rent.
+Rent Assessment An assessment of the rent you must pay in relation to anexisting tenancy RAP Rent Assessment Proposal (a proposal made in line with Part 4 of the Pubs Code) Pubs CodeFramework The legal framework that regulates the relationship between the large pubowning businesses and their tied pub tenants.
 It is made up of the Small Business, Enterprise and Employment Act 2015 (Part 4), The Pubs Code etc Regulations 2016, and The Pubs Code (Fees, Costs and Financial Penalties) Regulations 2016